Crisis in Venezuela: Maduro presidency

-Elections and protests since 2017
+Elections and protests

 Since 2010, Venezuela has been suffering a socioeconomic crisis under Maduro, and briefly under his predecessor, Chávez.
 As a result of discontent with the government, in the 2015 parliamentary election the opposition was elected to the majority in the National Assembly, after which the outgoing (lame duck) National Assembly—consisting of Bolivarian officials—filled the Supreme Tribunal of Justice, the highest court in Venezuela, with Maduro allies.

 Maduro disavowed the National Assembly in 2017 leading to the 2017 Venezuelan constitutional crisis; as of 2018, some considered the National Assembly the only "legitimate" institution left in the country, and human rights organizations said there were no independent institutional checks on presidential power.
-Following the constitutional crisis and the push to ban opposition presidential candidate Henrique Capriles from politics for 15 years, protests grew to their most "combative" since they began in 2014.
-During the protests, the Mother of all Protests involved between 2.5 million and 6 million protesters.
-On 1 May 2017 following a month of protests that resulted in at least 29 dead, Maduro called for a constituent assembly that would draft a new constitution to replace the 1999 Venezuela Constitution created under Chávez.
-He invoked Article 347, and stated that his call for a new constitution was necessary to counter the actions of the opposition.
+Protests grew to their most "combative" since they began in 2014.
+On 1 May 2017, Maduro called for a constituent assembly that would draft a new constitution to replace the 1999 Venezuela Constitution.
 The members of the Constituent Assembly would not be elected in open elections, but selected from social organizations loyal to Maduro.
-It would also allow him to stay in power during the interregnum and skip the 2018 presidential elections, as the process would take at least two years.
+It would also allow him to stay in power during the interregnum and skip the 2018 presidential elections.